 - (1) Install load chain over sprocket before load brake assembly is installed.
 Insert anchor end of chain (end opposite lower block on single reeved models) into chain guide opening on far side of hoist (viewing frame from anchor screw side).
 Rotate sprocket gear by hand counterclockwise as chain is fed into opening.
 When sufficient chain has been run into hoist to reach anchor position, plus a slack loop, install limit actuator on anchor end of load chain (see (2) below) and attach end of chain to frame with special fillister head screw.
-Be certain chain is not twisted. - (2) When installing limit actuator on anchor end of load chain attach it according to chart in Section 3-2. - (3) When installing limit actuator at lower block, single line models only, actuator slides freely on chain.
-Place urethane bumper above the limit actuator. - d.
+Be certain chain is not twisted. - (2) When installing limit actuator on anchor end of load chain attach it on the ninth link from the end. - (3) When installing limit actuator at lower block, attach to first link above block for single line hoists and third link above block (on chain that dead ends into block) on three line hoists.
+If single line hoist has a bumper, place it above the limit actuator. - d.
 Lubricate Hoist.
 Lubricate hoist as outlined in Section IV.